 - Government guidance says that immediately necessary treatment (which includes maternity care) must not be refused because a woman cannot pay in advance

 The NHS also has the ability to write off debts and not pursue them where the patient is destitute or genuinely without funds.
-Services exempt from charging the following services are exempt from charges for everyone that needs them, regardless of immigration or residence status:
+The following services are exempt from charges for anyone who needs them, regardless of their immigration or residence status:

 - Accident and emergency (A&E) services up until the point that the person is accepted as an inpatient.
 A&E services provided at an outpatient appointment are chargeable